-Priority Deadline\\ to submit Part 1 and Part 2 documents: April 15 of each year Final Deadline to update all documents (complete Parts 1,2,3 except Interview\): May 31 of each year See "Application Procedures" Section for application details.
+Priority Deadline^{} to submit Part 1 and Part 2 documents: April 15 of each year Final Deadline to update all documents (complete Parts 1,2,3 except Interview^{}): May 31 of each year See "Application Procedures" Section for application details.

-\Interview for Amarillo applicants typically occurs on the first Saturday in June.
+Interview for Amarillo applicants typically occurs on the first Saturday in June.
 Program Director will specify Amarillo interview date during the required Follow-Up Visit.
+All Amarillo applicants are advised to be prepared to attend the interview on the first Saturday in June.

-\\ "Priority Deadline"
+"Priority Deadline"

-- As a result of the limited availability of time slots for Follow-up Visits and Clinical Site Visits, a "Priority Deadline" of April 15 is recommended as the last day an applicant can reasonably expect to submit/upload application documents related to Part 2 and still have a reasonable expectation of being able to have time left to complete Part 3: scheduling and completing the Follow-Up Visit and Clinical Site Visit requirements, etc. - Applications are still accepted until May 31, but the student that submits application documents closer to the deadline ,after April 15, should not expect to be able to complete all of the elements of the application process by the May 31 deadline. - Note: While Part 2 should be completed by April 15, transcripts can be updated to add more academic points until the May 31 final deadline.
+- As a result of the limited availability of time slots for Follow-up Visits and Clinical Site Visits, a "Priority Deadline" of April 15 is recommended as the last day an applicant can reasonably expect to submit/upload application documents related to Part 2 and still have a reasonable expectation of being able to have time left to complete Part 3: scheduling and completing the Follow-Up Visit and Clinical Site Visit requirements, etc. - Applications are still accepted until May 31, but the student that submits application documents after April 15, should not expect to be able to complete all of the elements of the application process by the May 31 deadline. - Note: While Part 2 should be completed by April 15, transcripts can be updated to add more academic points until the May 31 final deadline.
 As this is soon after the ending of the Spring semester, applicants can send a screen-grab or pic of their grades by the deadline to the Program Director by email attachment and email attachment ONLY (to be later verified with official transcripts).
 If the applicant is a distance student taking classes, our Registrar's Office may not be able to process your new updated transcripts by the May 31 deadline.
 So, again, send verification of updated grades via email attachment to the Program Director